Know your Tiles when it’s Time to Renovate

 Types of Tiles

 Choices for tiles these days seem to be endless.
-Porcelain, ceramic, natural stone are all options available but which one is suitable for your specific space?
+Porcelain tiles, ceramic tiles, natural stone tiles are all options available but which one is suitable for your specific space?
 It’s important to do a little homework before going tile shopping so that you can make a better informed choice.
 Here’s a quick lesson.

 1. Porcelain Tiles